janvaclavik/govar/README.md

 | `who.Interfaces()`    | Lists interfaces in your codebase that a given type implements            |
 | `who.InterfacesExt()` | Lists interfaces from stdlib and imported packages a given type satisfies |

-## ⚖️ Comparison with other tools

-- "No tabwriter hacks — govar produces true structured output, not hacked-together tables."

-TODO

 ## 🧩 License